 Questions and Answers About Cannabis

 Cannabis , also known as marijuana, is a plant from Central Asia that is grown in many parts of the world today.
-In the United States, it is a controlled substance and has been classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).
+The Cannabis plant produces a resin containing compounds called cannabinoids.
+Some cannabinoids are psychoactive (acting on the brain and changing mood or consciousness).
+In the United States, Cannabis is a controlled substance and has been classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).

 Other possible effects of cannabinoids include: